Haukar History, Family Crest & Coats of Arms

 Early Origins of the Haukar family

 This web page shows only a small excerpt of our Haukar research.
-Another 58 words (4 lines of text) are included under the topic Early Haukar History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1723 and 1721 are included under the topic Early Haukar History in all our PDF Extended History products and printed products wherever possible.

 Haukar Spelling Variations